czentek/renaissanceman/content/about.md

 # About
 <img src="IMG_5071.JPG" alt="picture of Clemens">

 My Name is Clemens.
-As a historian and art historian I am excited about making history accessible to everyone.
-I am working as a tour guide in Berlin and an exhibition designer.
+What interests me about our history is the mysterious, the mystical, and the hidden, and I convey what interests me with enthusiasm.
+I work as a historian, designing permanent and special exhibitions for museums around the world.
+Previously, I worked as a history teacher, among other things.
+I am an experienced tour guide.
+I studied history and art history at universities in Germany and the Netherlands, among other subjects.
+I enjoy traveling, and I love engaging intensively with other cultures and languages.
+I speak German, English, French, and Italian.